AdaCore/gnatstudio/docs/users_guide/tools.rst

 You can also use user-defined structured comments to improve the generated documentation.
 These use XML-like tags.
-To define your own set of tags, refer to the GPS python extension documentation (:menuselection:`Help --> Python extensions').
+To define your own set of tags, refer to the GPS python extension documentation (:menuselection:`Help --> Python extensions`).
 The string values inside those tags are handled similar to regular XML: extra whitespace is ignored.
 One exception is that layout is preserved in the following cases: